Registration of an Overseas Corporation in Myanmar

 When Must Overseas Corporations Register?

-1. Being or becoming a party to legal proceedings in Myanmar;
+1. Engaging in legal proceedings in Myanmar;

-2. Holding directors and/or shareholders’ meetings;
+2. Holding directors or shareholders meetings;

 3. Maintaining a bank account;

-4. Effecting a sale of property through an independent contractor;
+4. Selling property through an independent contractor;

 5. Lending money;

-6. Securing or collecting debts;
+6. Collecting debts;

 8. Investing funds or holding property.

-This list is not exhaustive.
-Section 12 of the Myanmar Companies Regulations further clarifies that “carrying on business” encompasses activities such as:
+Section 12 of the Myanmar Companies Regulations clarifies that "carrying on business":

-2. Activities conducted without a profit motive.
+2. Does not exclude activities conducted without a profit motive.

-Registration under the Myanmar Companies Law
+Registration Process under the Myanmar Companies Law

-To incorporate, applicants must first create an online MyCO account on the official website.
-Once logged into the MyCO account, the user should select the option to “register a new company/entity.”
-From there, they will need to complete “Form A-8.
-The registration process for a overseas corporation requires submitting specific documents to the DICA:
+To register an overseas corporation, the applicant must create an online MyCO account on the official website.
+Once logged in, the user should select "register a new company/entity" and complete Form A-8.

 1. Official Form A-8 (application for registration as an overseas corporation);